aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 ```

 Gets the number of the points on category axis after calls Chart.Calculate() method.
 Only applies to area chart.

+**Remarks**

 Area 2D chart return 1 Area 3D chart return 2.

 **Returns:**
 int